Scientific plagiarism in India: Prof M.R. Adhikari and L.K. Pramanik controversy

-Scientific misconduct and plagiarism glare on IITs
+Scientific misconduct and plagiarism by IITs

 By the end of the year 2010, three Indian Institutes of Technology, the most prestigious and elite institutes of the nation, have also become controversial due to alleged scientific misconduct and unethical practices.
 IIT Kharagpur physics professor R.N.P.
 Choudhary has lost his position as head of department after a junior faculty member Dr. A.K.
 Thakur accused him of not sharing research credit with him.
 IIT Delhi was also in news for retraction notice by the Nuclear Instruments and Methods in Physics Research Section B: Beam Interactions with Materials and Atoms in its January 2010 issue, blaming Dr. Anup K Ghosh – a faculty of IIT Delhi, along with others, for being allegedly involved in plagiarism.
 Nearly a year later, this time Prof. Ashok Kumar of Bioscience and Bioengineering school of IIT Kanpur has been accused with plagiarism charges by the journal Biotechnology Advances and subsequently retracted two of his articles.